marco262/my_wiki/data/curse_of_strahd/gm_notes/gm-notes.md

 # Possible Ideas

 * Their Ally is Rudolph van Richten.
-They first encounter Esmerelda who journeys with them to find Richten.
+They first encounter Ezmerelda who journeys with them to find Richten.
 However, Strahd kills Richten.
-In despair, Esmerelda finally comes into her own and takes on the power Richten possessed.
+In despair, Ezmerelda finally comes into her own and takes on the power Richten possessed.
   * Maybe a vampire hunter needs to learn to channel divine power of some kind?
 She regains her faith?
 * Lord Jared is a Summer Court Fey, and so is not "welcome" in the Shadowfell where Barovia's demiplane exists
     * On his first visit, he will bring some Uncommon magic items with him as presents, and give them more instructions for other items to seek out.